-In this regard, a Nevis LLC has a slight advantage over a Cook Islands LLC in that Nevis LLC legislation places a strict three-year expiration limit on charging orders.
+In this regard, a Nevis LLC has a slight advantage over a Cook Islands LLC.
+Tht is, the Nevis LLC legislation places a strict three-year expiration limit on charging orders.
 Current Cook Islands LLC laws have a limit of five years on the effectivity of charging orders.

 Nevis LLC: Three-year expiration on charging orders